PERK: Long-Context Reasoning as Test-Time Learning: Related Work

 \section{Related Work}

-\paragraph{Test-Time Learning} MAML \cite{finn2017model} introduces optimization-based model-agnostic meta-learning for few-shot adaptation. \cite{chen2023reckoning} applies MAML to GPT models, integrating knowledge into model parameters through test-time gradient updates.
-Some methods achieve test-time learning in the model architecture. \cite{sun2025ttt} proposes RNN layers with learnable hidden states updated via self-supervised gradients on test inputs.
-Titans \cite{behrouz2024titanslearnin} incorporates differentiable memory with transformers for rapid inference-time memorization.
-Building on the Titan memory, ATLAS \cite{behrouz2025atlaslearningoptimallymemorize} proposes a new transformer architecture that contains the differentiable memory module as part of the network to support large-scale distributed pretraining.
+\textbf{Test-Time Learning.} $\;$ MAML \citep{finn2017model} introduces optimization-based model-agnostic meta-learning for few-shot adaptation. \citet{chen2023reckoning} applies MAML to GPT models, integrating knowledge into model parameters through test-time gradient updates for downstream reasoning.
+Other methods achieve test-time learning in the model architecture. \citet{sun2025ttt} proposes RNN layers with learnable hidden states updated via self-supervised gradients on test inputs.
+Titans \citep{behrouz2024titanslearnin} incorporates a differentiable memory with transformers for rapid inference-time memorization.
+Building on Titan, ATLAS \citep{behrouz2025atlaslearningoptimallymemorize} proposes a new transformer architecture that contains the differentiable memory module as part of the network to support large-scale distributed pretraining.
 Other approaches adapt through context alone.
-MetaICL \cite{min-etal-2022-metaicl} meta-learns from in-context examples without gradient updates.
+MetaICL \citep{min-etal-2022-metaicl} meta-learns from in-context examples without gradient updates.
 Our method, \perk, introduces parameter-efficient meta-learning using lightweight adapters, improving scalability for long contexts.